-is teaching Face to Face at Certificate One, Two, & Three in Dubbo and Certificate One at Wellington TAFE

-Gamilaraay at Lightning Ridge and Goodooga.
+is teaching Face to Face at Certificate One, Two, & Three in Dubbo and Certificate One at Wellington TAFE is teaching Wiradjuri at Certificate One level at TAFE Dubbo and Gamilaraay at Lightning Ridge and Goodooga.

 3. SECONDARY SCHOOLS AND COLLEGES